sambrightman/sphinxcontrib-emacs/doc/guide/domain.rst

       As Cl slots are functions in Emacs Lisp, this directive creates a function reference to the slot.
-Hence, the ``name`` slot from the above example can be referenced either with :role:`el:slot` or with :role:`el:function`:
+Hence, the ``name`` slot from the above example can be referenced either with :role:`el:cl-slot` or with :role:`el:function`:

       .. code-block:: rst